MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 A filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages; it is similar to the directory hierarchy that might exist under */usr/local*.
-The files of the view’s installed MoFEM packages are brought into the view by symbolic or hard links, referencing the original Spack installation.
+The files of the view’s installed MoFEM packages are broughtinto the view by symbolic or hard links, referencing the original Spack installation.
 ~~~~~~
 cd $HOME
 spack view --verbose symlink  um_view mofem-cephas
+spack activate -v um_view mofem-users-modules
 ~~~~~~

 Note that mofem package view has a directory hierarchy including *bin*,